A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Continuous equations of motion

 Here, $\psi(\s,t)$ is the strain-energy functional and $\Phi(\s,t)$ is the hydrostatic pressure that enforces the incompressibility of the structure.
 In the aforementioned governing equations, Eqs.~(\ref{eq:iim_momentum}) and (\ref{eq:iim_continuity}) describe the momentum and incompressibility of the fluid, whereas Eqs.~(\ref{eq:solid_mom_immersed}) and (\ref{eq:solid_incomp}) describe the momentum and incompressibility of the structure.
 Eqs.~(\ref{eq:immersed_kinematic_cond}) and (\ref{eq:force_balance}) respectively account for the kinematic and dynamic conditions at the fluid-structure interface.
 Eq.~(\ref{eq:immersed_kinematic_cond}) describes the no-slip and no-penetration condition at the FSI interface, whereas Eq.~(\ref{eq:force_balance}) describes the force balance along the fluid-solid interface.

-It is also possible to consider a partitioned fluid-structure formulation for a system in which the solid domain is only partially in contact with the fluid, as depicted for the non-simply connected ring-shape solid domain in Fig.~\ref{fig:Lag_Eul_schematic}(b).
-Note that in this case the physical domain $\Omega \equiv \Omega_t \equiv \overline{\Omega}^{\text{f}}_t \, \cup \, \overline{\Omega}^{\text{s}}_t$ may be time dependent.
-In the following section, we will demonstrate how in this case, our ILE coupling allows us to use a compressible structural model.
+It is also possible to consider a partitioned fluid-structure formulation for a system in which the solid domain is only partially in contact with the fluid, as depicted for the non-simply connected ring-shaped solid domain in Fig.~\ref{fig:Lag_Eul_schematic}(b).
+Note that in this case, the physical domain $\Omega \equiv \Omega_t \equiv \overline{\Omega}^{\text{f}}_t \, \cup \, \overline{\Omega}^{\text{s}}_t$ may be time dependent.
+In the following section, we will demonstrate how in this case, our ILE coupling allows us to use a fully compressible structural model.
 For compressible structures, the constraint in Eq.~(\ref{eq:solid_incomp}) is no longer enforced, and the density of the solid in the current configuration is $\rhos = \rhos_0/J$.
+Although not considered here, it is also straightforward to relax the incompressibility constraint in the fully immersed case and allow the structure to experience local volume changes so long as the total volume of the structure is constant.